 At SISC, our students’ safety is our priority.
 Our coaches and the administration of Stockholm International Swimming Club are doing their best to protect students, keep lessons safe and help prevent the spread of the coronavirus in Sweden.
 We are following the recommendations of the Swedish Public Health Agency and ask our swimmers to take the following preventive measures:

 - Do not attend lessons if you have any symptoms of a cold or flu (cough, sore throat, runny nose, fever, fatigue)

 - Shower with soap before entering the pool and upon leaving the pool.

-- Wear slipper in the pool area.
+- Wear flip-flops in the pool area and showers.

 - Avoid touching your face or eyes.

 - Absolutely no spitting or blowing nose in the pool area or showers.

 - Cover a cough or sneeze with your arm, not your hands.

 - Follow public health hygiene recommendations at all times in public places.